structured-log/structured-log/README.md

 *timeDuration* specifies the amount of time that will pass before the log queue is flushed.
 This ensure that the queue is periodically flushed even if not enought logs events have been queued to trigger the *batchSize* flush.

-Either of these options can be omitted and be set to default values.
+Either of these options can be omitted and will be set to default values.

 ### Flushing Queued Logs